10 Incredible Things To Do on Lord Howe Island

 Hike Malabar Ridge

-For incredible views of the entire island, the Malabar Ridge trail is hard to beat.
-The track starts just before you hit Ned’s Beach – (not super easy to find, as it’s a little tucked away).
+Lord Howe Island is just a tiny dot in the Tasman Sea – 11km long and 2km wide – but it is crisscrossed with fantastic walking trails that make it a paradise for hikers.
+Trails range from easy foreshore strolls to cliff-top scrambles, but wherever you go, you are assured of breath-taking scenery.
+It’s difficult to pick a favourite, but for an incredible view of the island, the Malabar Ridge trail is hard to beat.
+The 1.5km track starts just before you hit Ned’s Beach.
 It then climbs up the hill, along the wooded ridge and finishes on the cliff edge.
-You’ll want to take a moment to watch the seabirds wheeling around their nests, before continuing along the ridge to Kim’s Point (named after Kim Morris who died in a plane crash in 1967) and then it’s down the steep Memorial Track to Old Settlement Beach.
+You’ll want to take a moment to watch the seabirds wheeling around their nests, before continuing along the ridge to Kim’s Point, which was named after Kim Morris who died in a plane crash in 1967.
+From here you can follow the trail down the steep Memorial Track to Old Settlement Beach.

 Visit Old Gulch and the Herring Pools

-It’s a tough walk to Old Gulch, but totally worth the hundreds of steps!
-Starting at Old Settlement beach, take the steep path up Memorial Track, then down through the palms to North Bay.
-From there, it’s an easy walk to Old Gulch.
-The little cove itself is tucked in behind Mount Eliza and popular for snorkelling if the the weather is calm.
-At low tide, follow the rocks around to the pretty tidal pools, known as the Herring Pools, on the eastern side of the inlet.
+Old Gulch is a ridiculously pretty inlet on the very northern end of the island.
+It is just a 300m amble along the boardwalk from North Bay.
+The catch – the trail to North Bay is ridiculously steep!
+Starting at Old Settlement Beach, take the path up (up, up, up) Memorial Track, then down 600 steps through the palms to North Bay.
+You’ll find toilets, a picnic shelter, and a wide beach – the perfect spot to stop for lunch.
+From here, it’s an easy walk to Old Gulch.
+The little cove itself is tucked in behind Mount Eliza and popular for snorkelling if the weather is calm.
+At low tide, follow the rocks around to the tidal pools, known as the Herring Pools, on the eastern side of the inlet.
+When the sun is out the colours of the coral and fish are dazzling.
+Allow a minimum of three hours to enjoy the beach, and save some energy for those 600 steps that will still be there on the way home!

 Snorkel at Ned’s Beach